logandhillon/ICX/README.md

 ## Installation

 You will need:
-- Java 22 or newer
+- Java 21 or newer
-- The ICX binary (program)

 Steps:
 1. Download the [latest release](https://github.com/logandhillon/ICX/releases) and extract the files